 For serious breaches of the Glebe Five-a-Day a Behaviour Sheet should be filled in by the child and member of staff concerned (see Appendices).
 A Prep child will then discuss the behaviour sheet with the Deputy Head and the parents will be contacted.
-In Pre-Prep, the class teachers will manage the Behaviour Sheet Process and email the Deputy Head for them to be recorded.
-Behaviour sheets will be recorded in a folder and on the child's personal file.
-Behaviour sheets will also be recorded on the child's individual record.
+In Pre-Prep, the class teachers will manage the Behaviour Sheet Process and email the Head of Pre Prep for them to be recorded.
+Behaviour sheets will be recorded in a folder and on the child's personal file and on our Scholarpack system.